Cultivating Healthy Habits

 5. Trusting Neuroscience and Developmental Research

 Indeed, brain-imaging studies confirm that calm, attuned caregiving wires prefrontal circuits responsible for self-control.
-Therefore, teaching emotion skills through gentle coaching sets up kids and parents for lifelong regulation.
+Therefore, teaching emotional skills through gentle coaching sets up kids and parents for lifelong regulation.

 6. Amplification Through Social Media Influence